ncatlab/nlab-content/pages/3/1/3/2/2313/content.md

 A _Bott element_ is an element in a [[periodic cohomology theory]], multiplication by which is [[invertible element|invertible]].

 Specifically for complex [[topological K-theory]] there is an element of degree 2 which induces [[Bott periodicity]].
 This is where the term "Bott element" comes from.
+For details on this case see at _[[fundamental product theorem in topological K-theory]]_.

 ## Related entries